michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 15. Woe to you, scribes and Pharishee, hypocrites! because you go over sea and dry (land) to make one proselyte; and when you have done it, you make him doubly more a son of gihana than yourselves.

-16. Woe to you, ye blind guides, who say, Thatto him who sweareth by the temple, it is nothing; but if he swear by the gold which is in the temple, he is liable!
+16. Woe to you, ye blind guides, who say, That

 17. You senseless and blind! for which is greater, the gold, or the temple that sanctifieth the gold?

-18. And (that) whoever sweareth by the altar, it is nothing; butif he swear by the oblation which is upon it, he is liable.
+18. And (that) whoever sweareth by the altar, it is nothing; but

 19. You foolish and sightless! for which is greater, the oblation, or the altar that sanctifieth the oblation?